bike touring in bulgaria

 Taking a bicycle on a train in Bulgaria

-In Bulgaria, you can take your bike on all trains, even though most of them are not really equipped with special coaches to transport bicycles.
-This means you will likely have to carry your bike up some steep and narrow steps and just place it in the last coach.
+In Bulgaria, you can take your bike on all trains, even though most are not equipped with special coaches for bicycle transport.
+You will likely have to carry your bike up some steep, narrow steps and place it in the last coach.

-The railway network is well-developed, with more than 4000 kilometres, but many trains are rather old and slow.
+The railway network is well-developed, with over 4000 kilometres, but many trains are old and slow.

 You can find the train schedules and more information on taking your bike on a train on the official website of Bulgarian Railways.